abdsalama/maze/README.md

 - Modify colors
 - Change difficulty by altering maze generation parameters

+## Acknowledgments

+This project was developed as part of the Computer Graphics course at Faculty of Computers and Information.

+### Supervisor
+- **Dr. Heba El Hadidi** - Project supervisor and evaluator

+### Team Members
+- Abd-Elrahman Mohammed Salama Eltahrany
+- Osama Hamed Elkayyal
+- Fedaa Mohammed Elkanishey
+- Ahmed Elsharabasy

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.